accordproject/ergo/docs/Language.md

 Here is a structure (sometimes called struct or record in other languages):
 ```
-{ name: string, age: Long }   // Structure with two attributes, name and age
+{ name: String, age: Long }   // Structure with two attributes, name and age
 ```
 Here are array types:
 ```
 String[]                      // Array of string values
-Person[]                      // Array of Persons, where Person is a type or CTO class
+Product[]                     // Array of Product (can be either a type or CTO class)
 { name: String, age: Long }[] // Array of structures
 ```
 Here is how to declare a type to be referenced in other places: